mwittig/pimatic-denon-avr/README.md

 ### DenonAvrMuteSwitch

-The Mute Switch can be used to mute the master volume.
+The Mute Switch can be used to mute or un-mute the master volume.

     {
       "id": "avr-3",